libretro/docs/docs/library/scummvm.md

 - Select `<Scan This Directory>`.

-All recognised games will be added to a `ScummVM.lpl` file in the RetroArch 'playlist' directory, and be made available via a new 'ScummVM' tab in the frontend menu.
+All recognised games will be added to a `ScummVM.lpl` file in the RetroArch `playlist` directory, and be made available via a new 'ScummVM' tab in the frontend menu.

 (Alternatively, each game directory may be scanned in turn - useful if game directories are present in multiple locations)